ATphonOS/VFHG/README.md

 # ATphonOS VFHG (Version File Hash Generator)

 The **Version File Hash Generator** is a Python-based desktop application designed to generate SHA-1 hashes for files within a specified directory and its subdirectories.
 The tool outputs these hashes into a text file, optionally appending a version string.
-This application is particularly useful for verifying file integrity or creating versioned hash manifests.

 ## Compilation

 Since this is a Python script, no traditional compilation is required.
 However, it depends on Python and specific libraries.
 Follow these steps to prepare and run the program: